CyberUltron-Nikhil/Cyberultron-AI/progress/till_24_09_25/Readme.md

 ## About

 **ZeroShield** is an AI-powered platform for holistic threat modeling and vulnerability management.
 It empowers organizations to identify, visualize, and manage risks across classic applications, GenAI/LLM integrations, and codebases managed through MCP servers.
-ZeroShield brings together system diagram analysis, LLM security probing, and automated codebase scanning, providing actionable risk scores, compliance insights, and AI-driven remediation guidance, all within a unified dashboard and API.
+ZeroShield brings together system diagram analysis, LLM security probing, and automated codebase scanning, providing actionable risk scores, compliance insights, and AI-driven remediation guidance—all within a unified dashboard and workflow.

 ---